deepgram/gnosis/README.md

 - Add support for streaming responses.
 I'd like to be able to stream back to the client as the LLM is processing the request.
 - Add support for tool calls.
 I'd like to be able to augment (safely) the system prompt and add tool calls to the LLM, with the built-in system prompt and tool calls being unaffected (and filtered from the responses), allowing for the client apps to use their own tool calls on top of the Sage-provided ones.
 - Introduce the react app into another part of the directory structure, and have Sage build and serve it as widget.js when requested by the client.
+When it serves the widget.js, it should introduce a unique ID into the global namespace.
+The server session should store information about the user so when a JWT is requested from POST /v1/sessions, we can check the session for the same user information and return a JWT if no bad-actor behavior is detected (i.e. different IPs, user agents, etc).
-- Add a /v1/sessions/{session_id} endpoint that allows a client with a server session to request a JWT token for a client session without going through the entire OAuth flow - allowing for browser-clients to securely use Sage without exposing any client secrets.
+- Add a POST /v1/sessions endpoint that allows a client with a server session to request a JWT token for a client session without going through the entire OAuth flow - allowing for browser-clients to securely use Sage without exposing any client secrets.
+- Turn on/off different tool calls based on whether or not the server has included the required environment variables.

 ## Features